gchumillas/php.query/README.md

 // loads an XML document from a file
 $xml = new phpQuery('/home/username/my-file.xml');

-// loads an XML document from a specific DOMNode object
+// loads an XML document from a specific DOMDocument object
 $doc = new DOMDocument("1.0", "UTF-8");
 $doc->loadXML('<root><item id="101" /><item id="102" /><item id="103" /></root>');
 $xml = new phpQuery($doc);

+// loads an XML document from a specif DOMNode object
+// $domNode can be any DOMNode object and represents the `root` node
+$xml = new phpQuery($domNode);
 ```

 #### Using the `query` method